BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 >Optional parameter: **requestId** - a request Id as a substitute for a filter structure (see below)

->**Example URL:** /api/data/raw_data?token=asdfasdf&filter={ ... }&startRecord=0&numRecords=1000
+>**Example URL:** /api/data/raw_data?token=asdfasdf&filter={ ... }&lastRecord=0&numRecords=1000

 The response payload will carry at least the `results` attribute.

-The client application must treat this as a paginated call and expect to repeat the query multiple times, with updated `lasRecord` values on each subsequent request.
+The client application must treat this as a paginated call and expect to repeat the query multiple times, with updated `lastRecord` values on each subsequent request.
 The client **must** expect more data if the reuslt set was not empty and either:

 1. The number of records in the result set was equal to the query value of `numRecords` (if used);